- 1 Why Fifty Fifty vs Hydro Flask Brands – Two of the Best

-Fifty Fifty and Hydro Flask are two of the biggest players in hiking water bottles.
-They make expertly-insulated products which are capable of keeping your liquids both cold and hot.
+Fifty/Fifty and Hydro Flask are two of the biggest players in hiking water bottles.
+They make expertly-insulated products that are capable of keeping your liquids both cold and hot.
 In this article, we’ve taken an extensive look at both companies’ flasks, to see which one might best suit your needs.
 If you want reviews of Fifty/Fifty and Hydro Flask water bottles, you’ve come to the right place.

 Read on for your perfect bottle!

-Why Fifty Fifty and Hydro Flask Brands are Two of the Best
+Why Fifty Fifty vs Hydro Flask Brands – Two of the Best

 Both companies craft their products from double-wall vacuum insulated stainless steel, and they are two of the highest-quality products on the market.
 But why is this great design so useful?
 For a number of reasons:

 - Stainless steel is much more durable than plastic or wood, so these flasks will last longer – and they can withstand the lumps, bumps, and bangs they might take along a hefty hike.
 You don’t want to be left with a smashed plastic bottle in the middle of a tiring trek.
 Stainless steel offers great drop protection.

 - Both of these bottles will keep your hot drink hot and your cold drink cold.

 - Cheaper bottles can sweat, making your bottle slippery.
 Neither of these bottles will sweat, so there’s no condensation on the bottle.

 No. Fifty/Fifty and Hydro Flask bottles are very similar, and they use the same technology.
 And rumor has it that they might be made by the same creators.
 But there are small differences.
 Here’s what both bottles offer:

 Hydro Flask Design and Features – Our Review